papiche/Astroport.ONE/README.en.md

 ## Fred Story

+In 2018, when most of my job oportunies were about Blockchain and IoT aiming to monitor anything...
+I understood that we should go with great advice in this new age.
+So.
-In 2018, following @Hugo-Trentesaux's example, I decided to refuse to have a profession to get € to live, and thanks to the RSA, transformed my apartment in Toulouse into a "G1FabLab" to realize several prototypes and experiments around the use and practice of G1.
+I decided to refuse to have a profession to get € to live, and thanks to the RSA, transformed my apartment in Toulouse into a "G1FabLab" to realize several prototypes and experiments around the use and practice of G1.

 Several prototypes developed on small computers (RaspberryPi ZeroW, 3B and 4B) appeared.